Malaysian folk religion: History

-Historically, before the arrival and spread of Islam in the 15th century, and the spread of Christianity from the 19th century, the inhabitants in the land were either Hindu-Buddhists or practiced indigenous faiths.
-In the peninsula, widespread Islamisation is said to have begun in 1409 after Parameswara became Sultan of Malacca and converted to Islam after marrying a princess from the Samudera Pasai Sultanate.
+Historically, before the arrival and spread of Islam in the 15th century, and the spread of Christianity in the 19th century, the inhabitants of the land were either Hindu-Buddhists or practised indigenous faiths.
+In the peninsula, the rise of islam is said to have begun in 1409 after Parameswara became Sultan of Malacca and converted to Islam after marrying a princess from the Samudera Pasai Sultanate.
 Since then, other Sultanates in the Malay peninsula have adopted Islam.
 Also since then, and continuing after the independence of Malaysia, Islam played a central role in Malaysian society.

 Similarly in East Malaysia, folk religion was widespread prior to the arrival of Christian missionaries from Europe.
 The practice of headhunting was quite common in these societies.

-In Sabah are still the followers of the indigenous religion Momolianism: the Kadazan-Dusuns worshipped Kinoingan, a rice deity, and celebrate Kaamatan, the harvest festival, every year.
-During Kaamatan, there are certain rituals which has to be carried out by the high priestesses known as bobohizans (or bobolian in the Bundu-Liwan dialect of Dusun).
+In Sabah there are still followers of the indigenous religion Momolianism: the Kadazan-Dusuns worshipped Kinoingan, a rice deity, and celebrate Kaamatan, the harvest festival, every year.
+During Kaamatan, there are certain rituals which have to be carried out by the high priestesses known as bobohizans (or bobolian in the Bundu-Liwan dialect of Dusun).
 Today, most Kadazan-Dusuns have adopted Christianity, but some still celebrate Kaamatan.
 However, the number of bobohizans has tremendously dropped and this role is on the brink of extinction.

 In Sarawak, it has been said that the animism practised by the Ibans and other related groups is the most developed, elaborated, and intellectualised in the world.
 Folk religious practice in East Malaysia is related to the religion of Kaharingan in Kalimantan, Indonesia, which has been recognised as an official religion by the Indonesian government.
-However, the rituals involved are not entirely similar with variations depending on the ethnic subgroups which practices it.
+However, the rituals involved are not entirely similar with variations depending on the ethnic subgroups which practise them.

 Shamanism and traditional healing

-The shamans bomohs or witch doctors still practice their craft in Malaysia.
-The bomoh practice by Malays have been integrated into Islam and is not forbidden.
+The shamans bomohs or witch doctors still practise their craft in Malaysia.
+The bomoh practice by Malays has been integrated into Islam and is not forbidden.
 They are also known as traditional healers and sometimes serve as an alternative to conventional modern medicine.
 However, the practice has sometimes been viewed negatively by Malaysian society as in some instances bomohs have the power to cast spells (jampi) and have used them on other people with ill effects.
 The number practitioners of bomohs has also dropped.

 The bobohizans of Sabah are also shamans and are traditional healers.
 They also act as a medium to communicate with spirits and play an important role in the rituals involved during Kaamatan, a harvest festival celebration of the Kadazan-Dusun.

 Recently there has been suggestions for the need and importance to preserve the practice of bomohs and other shamans as traditional healers and to complement or substitute conventional modern medicine.